 It is time to reclaim our city in daytime and at night for our sake and for the most vulnerable among us.

-Exarcheia is a cultural heritage and it is an act of vandalism to destroy it.
-It is an offence against the present and against the future.
+Exarcheia is a Cultural Heritage.
+It is an act of vandalism to destroy it.
+It is an offence against the past, the present and against the future.

 2012 © Copyright.
 All rights reserved